DennisBayer/playground-capframex-hp/_posts/2019-05-25-Release-CapFrameX-v1.2.2.md

 ---
-layout: post
+layout: default
 title:  "CapFrameX v1.2.2 released"
 ---

 # CapFrameX v1.2.2 released

-We are very pleased to announce a new version of *CapFrameX*
+We are very pleased to announce a new version of *CapFrameX*, featuring new capture page and many analysis functions.

 ## New features